 The Embark Fellowship is a natural extension of other Swearer Center and SII grants, fellowships, and programs such as the SIF.
 However, having been previously awarded SII funding does not necessarily impact a venture's chances of selection.
 To the extent that applicants have benefited from these structured opportunities for growth during their time as a student, these previous experiences may improve an applicant's chance of selection.
-However, we are eager to review a wide range of ventures that may or may not have been previously engaged with Social Innovation Initiative programs.
+However, we are eager to review a wide range of ventures that may or may not have been previously engaged with Swearer Center social innovation programs.

 Jenn Steinfeld, Student Development Program Manager, email@example.com or 401-863-1825

 If interested, we are glad to schedule a one-on-one meeting to discuss the application with any interested applicants.